sohelbabadev/todo-backend/README.md

 steps:
 1. clone this reposiory
+2. switch to develope branch
-2. do npm i
+3. do npm i
-3. start service with npm run dev
+4. start service with npm run dev
-4. hit / endpoint for helth check endpoint
+5. hit / endpoint for helth check endpoint